-The only exception to this Teen Patti rule is if a player has been approached for a compromise twice and has refused both times.
-On the third request, the player is obliged to accept it.
-In this case, two cases may arise:
+The only exception to this 3 Patti rule is if a player has been approached for a compromise twice and has refused both times.
+On the third request, the player has to accept it.

-- If a compromise is agreed upon, both the players then secretly compare their hands.
+- If a compromise is agreed upon, both players secretly compare their hands.
 The player who has the weaker hand must fold right away.
 If there is a tie, the person requesting the compromise must fold immediately.